vorburger/awesome-decentralized-internet-web3-blockchain-p2p-security-world-cloud/README.md

 Directory of [awesome](https://github.com/sindresorhus/awesome) projects related to the future buzzword compliant decentralized internet Web3 Blockchain P2P secure world cloud!

+## ToDo

-## ToDo - haven't had a closer look at what exactly these are...
+Haven't had a closer look at what exactly these are, and how they fit into the classification below...

 * https://veilid.com
 * https://spritely.institute and https://spritelyproject.org